Jetfire: Classicverse

 In the Fun Publications Classicverse stories Optimus Prime has returned to Earth commanding Bumblebee, Cliffjumper, Grimlock, Jetfire, Mirage and Rodimus (formerly Hot Rod).

-In the story Crossing Over, Jetfire was among Autobot troops of Optimus Prime who responded to the sighting of Megatron and arrived in time to save the dimensional traveling Autobot Skyfall from Megatron's wraith.
+In the story Crossing Over, Jetfire was among the Autobot troops of Optimus Prime who responded to the sighting of Megatron and arrived in time to save the dimensional traveling Autobot Skyfall from Megatron's wraith.

-In At Fight's End, Dirge, Ramjet and Thrust under the orders of Megatron.
+In At Fight's End, Dirge, Ramjet, and Thrust are under the orders of Megatron.
 The city was defended by Ironhide, Jetfire, Optimus Prime and Sunstreaker.

 IDW Publishing

 Jetfire was presented as a technician and computer expert, who ran field ops during the battle of Thunderhead Pass trying to find a weakness in Thunderwing that could allow the Autobot-Decepticon army to defeat him.
 Many years later, he and the Technobots served as a scientific surveillance team orbiting a devastated Cybertron, monitoring it for any signs of life.
 The discovery of an energy spike caused Jetfire to lead the team down to the planet, where they were assaulted and captured by a team of Decepticon cultists who worshipped Thunderwing.
-Once freed by Optimus Prime and the Wreckers, his skills at decrypting Bludgeon's computer files uncovered an exploitable weakness in Thunderwing's new power-source, allowing Prime to eventually defeat him, and uncovered Shockwave's Energon-seeding plan Regenesis.
-His appearance is based on the recent redesign of the character seen in Transformers Classics toy line.
+Once freed by Optimus Prime and the Wreckers, his skills at decrypting Bludgeon's computer files uncovered an exploitable weakness in Thunderwing's new power source, allowing Prime to eventually defeat him, and uncovered Shockwave's Energon-seeding plan Regenesis.
+His appearance is based on the recent redesign of the character seen in the Transformers Classics toy line.
 He was also mentioned in Transformers: Escalation during a communication between Optimus Prime and him.